nickw409/honeybot/README.md

 - 🎲 roll by [@GlennToms](https://github.com/GlennToms) - rolls a dice
 - ❓ help by [@edumello](https://github.com/edumello) - show link to plugin's information page
 - ✅ channeljoin by [@marceloyb](https://github.com/marceloyb) - join command for bot
+- :page_with_curl: comic by [@mboekhold](https://github.com/mboekhold) - returns a random comic
+- ⏱ uptime by [@nickw409](https://github.com/nickw409) - returns the uptime of the bot
+- 🔢 roman numeral converter by [@nickw409](https://github.com/nickw409) - converts a numeric input into roman numerals

 ## 🔧 Plugins Development